 - When you draft contracts, include intellectual property clauses.
 When you hire contractors and employees, they must sign agreements that state they will not use your intellectual property (IP) for their personal use or in their own businesses.
 You must also include a clause that states all intellectual property created for your business belongs to your company.

 If you need help making your brand name legal, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.